cityjson/cityjson-qgis-plugin/README.md

 The following rules can be useful:
 * `make deploy`: will automatically copy the required files to your QGIS plugins' folder. **BEWARE:** *it only works out-of-the-box for macOS.
 For other operating systems you might have to change the `QGISDIR` variable in `Makefile`.*
-* `make package version=GIT_REF`: (where *GIT_REF* is a branch, tag or any other git ref) will make a zip package to be installed manually from QGIS or uploaded to the QGIS plugins' repository.
+* `make package VERSION=GIT_REF`: (where *GIT_REF* is a branch, tag or any other git ref) will make a zip package to be installed manually from QGIS or uploaded to the QGIS plugins' repository.